HSF/hsf.github.io/organization/_posts/2018/2018-10-04-coordination.md

     -   Helge: lots of people joined the list, but many are known to be very busy already.
 So people who actually have sufficient time to do real work should join.
-    -   Software area does not to be covered as this is an existing HSF activity; likewise costs are already covered by the Costs and Performance WG.
+    -   Software area does not need to be covered as this is an existing HSF activity; likewise costs are already covered by the Costs and Performance WG.